Midway

 Mountain: Denver (DEN)

 The geographic center play.
 Denver is the natural meeting-in-the-middle point for any coast-to-coast group.
-United’s hub plus strong Southwest and Frontier service means 210+ nonstop routes.
+United’s hub plus strong Southwest and Frontier service means around 235 nonstop destinations.
 Four to five hours from either coast.
 The Rockies are an hour away.
 Craft beer, outdoor culture, and a growing restaurant scene give you something to do once you get there.
+See our Denver hub city guide for seasonal planning, neighborhoods, and why it’s the default for distributed teams.

 West: Los Angeles (LAX) or San Francisco (SFO)